kshutkin/package-build/README.md

 ## Why

-It is created to easily build libraries that contains mutliple subpackages (exports, entry points) because it is not that easy to do at the moment with `microbundle`, `tsdx` or `ng-packager`.
+It is created to easily build libraries that contains mutliple subpackages (exports, entry points) because it is not that easy to do at the moment with `microbundle`, `tsdx` or `ng-packagr`.

 ## Installation